The Fruits of Yggdrasil

 The nearest restaurants are in Gudhjem.
 We offer lifts to and back from the village.
 You can also pick up a free guest bicycle (unfortunately not electrical).

-• Join me for a guided meditation of words and music either in the house or in the round church.
+– Join me for a meditation, sitting for 20 minutes either in the house or in the round church.